PsOverflow/brakeman/README.md

     brakeman --faster

-This will disable some features, but will probably be much faster (currently it is the same as `--skip-libs --no-branching`). *WARNING*: This may cause Brakeman to miss some vulnerabilities.
+This will disable some features, but will probably be much faster (currently, it is the same as `--skip-libs --no-branching`). *WARNING*: This may cause Brakeman to miss some vulnerabilities.

 By default, Brakeman will return a non-zero exit code if any security warnings are found or scanning errors are encountered.
 To disable this: